LibraryOfCongress/bagit-java/README.txt

 a bad thing.

 RELEASE NOTES:
+Changes in 4.3:
+1. Adds additional granularity to BagVerifyResult.

 Changes in 4.2:
 1. Changed most interfaces to extends Closeable instead of declaring own close() method.
 2. Improved safety of stream closing throughout code.